john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

                                        least_significant_digit=3,
                                        complevel=9)

-We did three things here to improve the compression of our variable.
+We did three things to improve the compression of the variable.
 First and foremost, we set `zlib=True`, this is what defines `pressure` as a compressed variable.
-Second, we made sure to set `least_significant_digit` to the lowest tolerable level, reducing the number of decimal places we have to store and compressed.
+Second, we set `least_significant_digit` to our lowest tolerable level, reducing the number of decimal places we have to store and compress.
 Lastly, we set the optional "compression level" parameter `complevel` to 9.
-The `complevel` parameter can go from 1 (fastest, but least compression) to 9 (slowest, but most compression).
+The `complevel` parameter can go from 1 (fastest, but least compression) to 9 (slowest, but most compression), 4 is the default.

 ## GRIDDED IOAPI Files